onep1xel/TheAccessAgency/content/services.md

     ### 2. Digital and Physical Accessibility Reviews
     Uncovering barriers to access in physical and digital properties with a qualified [Access Consultant.](/about-us "Link to About Us") We find solutions for existing barriers, review existing product and develop future inclusive experiences.
 [Talk to us](/contact "Link to contact us") about the digital accessibility review we did for Sovereign Hill or the Access review we undertook for Monty Hub.
-    -	Physical Access – Audits and Reporting
+    -	Physical Access – Audits, Reporting and Universal Design
     -	Digital Accessibility – Reviews and Reporting
     -	Mystery shopping
     -	Physical and Digital Accessibility Benchmarking
-    -	Universal Design recommendations

 - block: text